Skip to main content

 Application details

 Please read all eligibility requirements before applying.
-If you have any questions, please reach out to your destination development manager.
+If you have any questions, please reach out to the Tourism Investment team.

-• Assets and infrastructure: Construct or purchase new tourism assets or infrastructure that support the creation of a new visitor experience or product
+• Assets and infrastructure: Construction of tourism infrastructure or purchase of assets that support the creation of a new visitor product or experience.

-• Improvements: Improve or enhance existing tourism products and experiences to attract more visitor spend
+• Enhancements: Improve existing tourism products and experiences to attract more visitors and increase visitor spend.

-• Sustainability: Support eco-friendly initiatives, like solar power, as part of new experience
+• Sustainability: Support eco-friendly initiatives as part of a new product or experience.

-• Lease or purchase costs: Lease or buy equipment that offers new visitor activities not currently available or enhances the existing offerings and visitor experience
+• Equipment lease or purchase costs: Lease or buy equipment that offers new visitor activities not currently available or enhances the existing offerings and visitor experience.

-• Specialized equipment for a diverse market: Invest in specialized equipment that enables your organization to cater to a broader range of people, including those with different physical abilities
+• Specialized equipment for a diverse market: Invest in specialized equipment that enables your organization to provide new tourism experiences to a broader range of people, including those with different physical abilities.

-• Content development: Create engaging content through photography, videos, and written materials (must provide a shot list with your application)
+• Content development: Create engaging content through photography, videos, and written materials (must provide a shot list with your application).
+Our content studio may review and determine the scope of the project.

 • Purchasing or leasing land